openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This claim can be added to ID Tokens, Userinfo responses as well as Access Tokens and Introspection response.
 It MAY also be included as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [OpenID]).

-Note that above claim has to be distinguished from `vp` or `vc` claims as defined in [JWT proof format](https://www.w3.org/TR/vc-data-model/#json-web-token). `vp` or `vc` claims contain those parts of the standard verifiable credentials and verifiable presentations where no explicit encoding rules for JWT exist.
+Note that above claim has to be distinguished from `vp` or `vc` claims as defined in (see [@VC_DATA], section 6.3.1). `vp` or `vc` claims contain those parts of the standard verifiable credentials and verifiable presentations where no explicit encoding rules for JWT exist.
 They are used as part of a verifiable credential or presentation in JWT format.
 They are not meant to include complete verifiable credentials or verifiable presentations objects which is the purpose of the claims defined in this specification.

 # New Tokens extention